Rob-the-Analyst/Covid-19-Project/README.md

 # 2. Project Execution

 ### 2.1 Scraping Data from Source using Python with BeautifulSoup Library
 This script was used to pull data from various sources and save them in tubulated form as a CSV file.
 It also download data in CSV form directly.
-Details of this process can be found in the Vaccine_update.py and Scrape and Download Data.ipynb files.
+Details of this process can be found in the 'Vaccine_update.py' and Scrape and 'Download Data.ipynb' files.

 ### 2.2 Initial Data Exploration in MySQL
+This step involved initial querying of the data to extract the key parameters outlined in the first section.
+Details of all queries used can be found in the 'SQL Queries.sql' file.

 ### 2.3 Creating Dashboard in Power BI
+The key information was then visualized in Power BI using relevant visuals.
+A screenshot the completed dashboard can found as the file 'Power BI screenshot.png'.

 ### 2.4 Setting up Data Gateway and Schedule Refresh in Power BI Portal
+Once the dashboard was complete, it was published to the Power BI web portal.
+From there, a data gateway was set up to the directory conatining the updated CSV files.
+Secondly, a scheduled refresh was enabled to update the dashboard daily.

 ### 2.5 Setting up .bat File and Window task Manager
+In order to update the CSV files before the dashboard pulled data from it, a task was set up in windows task manager which ran a bat file.
+The bat file ran the Vaccine_update.py program.
+This was set up to run daily 1 hour before the Power BI scheduled refresh.